coolsnippet/ChoViecDocSach.Netcore.1RC2/ChoViecDocSach.Console/Notes/firstnode/firstnote.md

 	[http]
 	    proxy = http://10.160.0.45

+<a id="markdown-6-for-npm-node-package-manager-so-i-can-install-brewer-yeoman-to-make-scaffolding-for-asp-mvc-5-template-for-dotnet-core-rc-2" name="6-for-npm-node-package-manager-so-i-can-install-brewer-yeoman-to-make-scaffolding-for-asp-mvc-5-template-for-dotnet-core-rc-2"></a>
-6. for npm (node package manager so I can install brewer, yeoman to make scaffolding for asp mvc 5 template for dotnet core rc 2) from https://jjasonclark.com/how-to-setup-node-behind-web-proxy
+### 6. for npm (node package manager so I can install brewer, yeoman to make scaffolding for asp mvc 5 template for dotnet core rc 2)
+    from https://jjasonclark.com/how-to-setup-node-behind-web-proxy

 	I do: